 During the winter months, we meet for information and/or to get organized.
 These meetings will usually be announced on the Events page and by email to members.
 Past meetings included demonstrations of mushroom cooking, cultivation, and other fun facts about fungi.

 (think ‘forage’) In warmer months, we take walks together to find mushrooms in various natural areas.
 During and after the walk, we discuss our finds and share information including identification, edibility (for some), and interesting facts about fungi.
 This is the best…maybe the only way to learn to identify mushrooms.
 The general area, date, and time of forays will be announced on the Events page with a contact person for questions.
-Directions to the location are sent to members prior to the foray to avoid anyone ‘scooping’ the location.
+Directions to the location are sent to members prior to the foray to avoid anyone ‘scooping’ the location (very bad juju).
 Unless otherwise publicized, forays are for members only although you can join us for a very small fee and a liability release is required.

 Please use the form below to contact us if you have questions.
 Sorry, we cannot do mushroom identification or edibility remotely.
 Join us at a foray or meeting or see the Info page for some very good tools to help you.

 President Protem: Paula Peters